Elshanyusubov/example/README.md

 **ecr.tf**

 AWS ECR Repository
-This Terraform resource creates an Amazon Elastic Container Registry (ECR) repository named bota.
+This Terraform resource creates an Amazon Elastic Container Registry (ECR) repository named elshan.
 The repository allows mutable image tags and enables image scanning on push.

 Outputs
 The arn output returns the Amazon Resource Name (ARN) of the ECR repository.